gogo-boot/mystation/docs/developer-guide/development-setup.md

 cp include/secrets/general_secrets.h.example include/secrets/general_secrets.h
 ```

-All API Kyes must be encrypted in `AES-128-CBC`.
+All API Keys must be encrypted in `AES-128-CBC`.
 `ENCRYPTION_KEY` is used to encrypt/decrypt the API keys stored in the device.

 For detail on how to encrypt the API Keys, see: